kubeslice-ent/egs-infra-installer/README.md

    - Verify NVIDIA drivers are installed on nodes
    - Check `nvidia_runtime.enabled` is set to `true`
    - Review GPU operator pod status

+5. **Cluster Fingerprint Generation Failed**
+   - Ensure `kubernetes_deployment.enabled` is set to `false` in `user_input.yml`
+   - Verify kubeconfig file exists at `output/kubeconfig`
+   - Check that kubectl can access the cluster: `kubectl get nodes`
+   - Ensure the cluster is running and accessible

 ### Debug Commands